StephenVinouze/AdvancedRecyclerView/README.md

 }
 ```

 Note the **Integer** generic type in the class declaration.
-This is required to indicate the type that will contains the section.
-In our case, we want to sort them by rate, which is an integer.
-The rate sorting will be indicated via the constructor that contains a **lambda** `(sample -> sample.rate)`.
+This is require to indicate the type that will contains the section.
+In our case, we want to sort them by rate.
+This will be done via the constructor that contains a **lambda** `(sample -> sample.rate)`.
 That's it!
 Using `sampleSectionAdapter.setItems(yourSampleItems)` will do the magic for you!
 You may want before settings your items sorting them in any way you want (e.g. : in an ascending order).

 ### Pagination

 You may want to paginate your content.
 The *pagination* module lets you do it without a breaking a sweat by providing an extension to the `RecyclerView` class.
 You just need to call the `handlePagination` method.
 The callback will be called every time you reach the end of your content.

-To make it even smoother, the triggering depends on the amount of items in your list to be triggered a bit before reaching the bottom so that the user does not notify the loading.
+To make it even smoother, the triggering depends on the amount of elements in your list to be triggered a bit before reaching the bottom so that the user does not notify the loading.

 ```java
 PaginationKt.handlePagination(yourRecylerView, new PaginationCallback() {